vime-js/vime/CONTRIBUTING.md

 At the root of Vime we always have the [`vime-player`](./packages/core/src/components/core/player/player.tsx) component, which maintains the current state of the player and keeps plugins, providers and UI components in sync.
-Properties are passed down from the player to update child components through Wormholes (exactly like `React.ContextProvider`), and updates are sent to the player via the `vStateChange` custom event.
+Properties are passed down from the player to update child components through a context provider (exactly like `React.ContextProvider`), and updates are sent to the player via the `vStateChange` custom event.
 The event simply contains the property to update and its new value `{ prop: 'paused', value: false }`.
 Any "special" properties that require calling a method on the provider are watched and called automatically.
 For example, updating the `currentTime` property would require calling the provider's